geo4lib/geo4libcamp-website/docs/glossary.md

 ### GeoBlacklight

-Both an open source software application and the community supporting it.
-GeoBlacklight is a multi-institutional, open source discovery software application for geospatial content, including GIS data and maps.
-Based on the open source software project Blacklight, GeoBlacklight began in 2014 as a collaboration by MIT, Princeton, and Stanford.
+Both an open-source software application and the community supporting it.
+GeoBlacklight (GBL) is a multi-institutional discovery software application for geospatial content, including GIS data and maps.
+Based on the software project Blacklight, GeoBlacklight began in 2014 as a collaboration by MIT, Princeton, and Stanford.
 GeoBlacklight has since been adopted by over 25 academic libraries and cultural heritage institutions. https://geoblacklight.org/

 ### GeoBlacklight Metadata Schema

-The GeoBlacklight Schema is a metadata schema for geospatial resource discovery that is closely based upon Dublin Core with the addition of geospatial elements and application-specific fields.
+The GeoBlacklight Schema is a metadata schema for geospatial resource discovery that is closely based on Dublin Core with the addition of geospatial elements and application-specific fields.

 ### Geocoding

-The process of taking text-based location descriptions (such as mailing address) and converting it to geographic information, often coordinates https://guides.library.illinois.edu/Geocoding
+The process of taking text-based location descriptions (such as mailing address) and converting them to geographic information often coordinates https://guides.library.illinois.edu/Geocoding

 ### GeoCombine